fernandobnog/ai_commit_review/README.md

 ## Introduction

-**AI Commit Report** is a tool that uses the OpenAI API to analyze code changes in Git commits.
-It provides insights into the changes made, checks best practices, and suggests improvements to help maintain code quality and development efficiency.
+**AI Commit Report** is a robust tool that utilizes the OpenAI API to assist with creating commits and analyzing code changes in Git repositories.
+It delivers detailed insights into modifications, evaluates adherence to best practices, and offers suggestions for improving code quality.
+By enhancing development efficiency, this tool also supports AI-driven commit creation, simplifying and optimizing your Git workflow.

 ## Installation